 Jim and Mom

 Moved in for temporaries with my late brother's best friend and his wife and daughter.
 Way out from town.
 Job hunting was almost impossible, and I had no transportation.
-So, I rode to work each morning with Jack and made my few rounds, and back to their home.
-On weekends, I would ride to work with Jack, and we would go rodeoing with Jack's girlfriend and a married guy.
+So, I rode to work each morning with brother's best friend and made my few rounds, and back to their home.
+On weekends, I would ride to work with him, and we would go rodeoing with his girlfriend and a married guy.
 They were pretty good and made enough to cover our expenses on the road.
-Jack's wife stayed home.
+Brother's best friend's wife stayed home.
 (Needless to say, that marriage didn't last.)
 Summer was lots of fun for me.
 I learned to ride and learned to ride barrels.
 I learned a lot about sex and cheating.
 I visited a lot of little po-dunk towns in Mississippi, Arkansas and Tennessee.
 I met a vet who gave me phenobarbital for my migraines.

 Summer ended and I moved into the YWCA downtown - better to job hunt.
 I would wander down to Court Square and drink coffee with the sailors from Millington.
 Later, when I had my own place, we'd do more than drink coffee, especially since I don't drink coffee.
 But I finally found a good job agency and got a job as assistant editor of a trade magazine.

 Now, one thing I haven't talked about much is being sick.
 I had a lot of respiratory illness during my childhood and had rheumatic fever during my junior year of high school. the illness continued, and I missed some work, but I was very good at my job and my mentor-boss was great.
 However, when I returned from vacation after my first year on the job, I was fired because they were reorganizing the magazine and didn't want a woman as editor - the only position that would be open.
 LOL Of course that was 10 days before the law was passed that made discrimation because of gender illegal.